MischaU8/yumyum/curves/subdivide-curve_XRJuWbeOzDw.md

 yum yum
-Floyd here with a quick look at the subdivide curve command and plasticity if you'd like to add more control points to a curve while maintaining its shape use the subdivide curve command by
+Floyd here with a quick look at the subdivide curve command in Plasticity if you'd like to add more control points to a curve while maintaining its shape use the subdivide curve command by